KeithCes/Bringers/Bringers/notes.md

 # stuff to add later

+- send email receipt of transaction on completion
+- handle card declined case for orders
-- our db rules are non-existant, should probably add someH
+- our db rules are non-existant, should probably add some
 - probably need auth headers for all HTTP calls so someone can't remotely do stuff (SECURITY)
 - when email is changed the email is only changed in db not auth (login uses creation email)
 - slight flickering of keyboard when password fields selected (create)